TDG-Platform/docs/DGLayers.md

 	* type: 'string'
     * name: 'recipe_filename'

-* Create just one output port, DST_LAYERS, that contains subdirectories ('True' or 'False')?
-If 'False' then an output port is created for each symbol beginning "DST" in the recipe file:
+* Argument specifies ('True' or 'False') whether or not to create just one output port, DST_LAYERS, to contain the output sub-directories specified in the recipe file?
+If 'False', then an output port will be created for each output symbol beginning "DST" in the recipe file:
 	* required: 'True'
 	* type: 'string'
     * name: 'generate_top_dir'